yukimemi/dvpm/README.md

     denops: Denops;
     info: PlugInfo;
   }) => Promise<void>;
-  // File path of processing to be performed before adding runtimepath.
+  // File path of processing to be performed before source plugin/*.vim and plugin/*.lua.
 (Option) beforeFile?: string;
-  // File path of processing to be performed before source plugin/*.vim and plugin/*.lua.
-(Option) beforeSourceFile?: string;
+  // File path of processing to be performed after source plugin/*.vim and plugin/*.lua.
-  // File path of processing to be performed after adding runtimepath.
 (Option) afterFile?: string;
   // build option.
 Execute after install or update.
 (Option)
   // Executed even if there are no changes in the update